dawiddzhafarov/GoProjects/README.md

 # GoProjects
-Simple GoProjects from video tutorials.
+## Simple GoProjects from video tutorials.
+Repo consists of:
+1. WebServer